 - All CEMEX Group employees are part of ETHOS, a worldwide CEMEX initiative which embodies our Code of Ethics.
 ETHOS features on the CEMEX intranet and provides information and assistance which enables employees to integrate ethics and compliance into their daily work.
 Amongst others, employees can call the “ETHOS Line”, which is a safe and confidential channel to ask questions and report violations related to ethics, compliance, and governance topics.
 All employees are required to undertake training to ensure that they understand the company’s ethics and standards.
 Violation of our Code of Ethics is a disciplinary offence.

 - We embrace the UN Guiding Principles on Business and Human Rights, also referred to as the “Ruggie Framework”.
-In 2014 the CEMEX Group released the Corporate Human Rights Policy (CEMEX Policy Statement) where we express our commitment to comply with applicable laws, regulations, declarations and international treaties safeguarding human rights.
+In April 2018 the CEMEX Group released its updated Corporate Human Rights Policy (CEMEX Policy Statement) where we express our commitment to comply with applicable laws, regulations, declarations and international treaties safeguarding human rights.
 See our Policy Statement

 - We abide by a Conflict Minerals Policy Statement which sets out certain guidelines and criteria for the identification of Conflict Minerals.
 See our Conflict Minerals Policy

 - The CEMEX Group is also a signatory member of the United Nations Global Compact, a strategic policy initiative for businesses that are committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
-See our United Nation's Global Compact Principles
+Please see our latest Communication on Progress of the United Nations Global Compact.

-- As of 2014, we follow the GRI-G4 Guidelines of the Global Reporting Initiative (GRI) to develop our Integrated Report.
+- As of 2014 we follow the GR1-G4 Guidelines of the Global Reporting Initiative (GRI) to prepare our Integrated Report.
 Through the GRI Guidelines, we are obliged to disclose any use of child labour and forced or compulsory labour.
-See our Sustainable Development Report
+For more information please access our latest Integrated Report and in GRI Content Index here.

 - The CEMEX Group has developed a Code of Conduct for suppliers to adhere to our values, based on the above-mentioned CEMEX Code of Ethics and Business Conduct and the UN Global Compact principles and we expect our suppliers to comply with this.
 See our Code of Conduct when Doing Business.

-- To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme whereby we have engaged AFNOR CERTIFICATION to assist us in evaluating our key suppliers on various aspects of Corporate Social Responsibility.
-AFNOR CERTIFICATION is an international organization recognized for performing sustainability assessments and it collaborates with CEMEX as the third party evaluator in our Supplier Sustainability Evaluation initiative, assuring an objective evaluation to all suppliers.
+- To ensure all those in our supply chain and contractors comply with our values we have in place a supply chain compliance programme whereby we have engaged an organisation to assist us in evaluating our key suppliers on various aspects of Corporate Social Responsibility.
+This organisation is recognized for performing sustainability assessments and it collaborates with CEMEX as the third party evaluator in our Supplier Sustainability Evaluation initiative, assuring an objective evaluation to all suppliers.
 Through the implementation of this programme, we ensure a responsible supply chain that shares our company’s ideas, practices and sustainable policies.
 Where suppliers are not able to provide us with adequate assurance as to their compliance with our policies on, amongst others, slavery and human trafficking then we will cease trading with them unless they take verifiable steps towards compliance.
 The programme is currently being run with certain key suppliers but we intend to bring all suppliers onto this scheme.

 - Our HR Department has measures in place to monitor the terms upon which employees are engaged and remunerated.